Democratic lawmakers angry with what they saw in South Texas

 However, Merkley said the last time he visited the South Texas border, he saw people waiting at an international bridge to enter a US facility so they could seek asylum.
 This time, however, he said when they visited, he didn't see anyone waiting.

-He told reporters when he askped where the people seeking asylum where staying or whether they'd all been processed, he couldn't get a definitive answer.
+He told reporters when he asked where the people seeking asylum where staying or whether they'd all been processed, he couldn't get a definitive answer.

 "The administration is arguing that by inflicting this harm, on children and parents, this stress, they're sending a message, a deterrent message, for people not to seek asylum in the United States," he said.
 "What they're doing is making it very difficult for people seeking asylum to actually cross at the legal border points."